Eric-Chung-0511/Learning-Record/Certificates/README.md

 ## 🤖 Data Science and Machine Learning：
 * I've delved deeply into utilizing Python for data science and machine learning, establishing data pipelines for analysis, visualization, and insights extraction.

-* I've acquired proficiency in handling data and crafting visualizations with tools like NumPy, Pandas, Matplotlib, and Seaborn.
+* I've acquired proficiency in handling data and crafting visualizations with tools like NumPy, Pandas, Matplotlib, Seaborn and Scikit-Learn.
 My journey included mastering machine learning techniques for building predictive models and regression algorithms.
 Last but not least, there's also feature engineering, dealing with missing value, cleaning data.

 *  Additionally, I explored the application of the TensorFlow deep learning framework, enriching my understanding of the machine learning model lifecycle, including deployment strategies.